yugabyte/ybu/TFE/YBU-59/YBU-59.md

 > Security Notice: You need your private key file to secure shell (SSH) into a EC2 instance.
 Obviously, you need to keep your private key file secure.
 Only share it internally using Keybase (not Slack, GDrive, or email).

 In AWS, you can copy a key pair from one region to another region.
-For this reason, the steps here detail how to create and name a global key pair file for AWS Cloud to be used acrossed regions.
+For this reason, the steps here detail how to create and name a global key pair file for AWS Cloud that you can use across regions.
 * In the global navigation bar, search for EC2, and then select **Services** → **EC2**.
 * In the left sidebar, in Network & Security, select **Key Pairs**.
 * In **Key pairs**, select **Create key pair**.